All Request December: Red Dawn (1984)

 Let me stress this to you- this is a very serious movie.
 It’s not one that you laugh at and cheer because the good guys are completely annihilating the baddies.
-No, this is a gritty, conservative, gloom and doom film.
-It’s still good, but not in the ha-ha pumped up fun way.
-In fact, this movie seems like every conservative and survivalist’s dream come true.
+No, this is a gritty, gloom and doom-kind of film.
+It’s still enjoyable, but not in the ha-ha pumped up fun way.
+In fact, this movie seems like every conservative/survivalist’s dream come true.
 One memorable shot in particular is of a bumper sticker that says, “They can have my gun when they pry it from my cold, dead fingers.”
-And then it shows just that.
-A guy is lying dead under the bumper sticker holding a gun.
-A baddie comes and pries the gun out of his quite cold and equally dead fingers.
-I bet the baddie saw that bumper sticker and was like “Thanks for the tip, man!
-Pry it from your cold dead fingers?
+And then, said bumper sticker’s owner is lying dead beneath it, and a baddie pries the gun out of his quite cold and equally dead fingers.
+I bet the he saw that bumper sticker and was like “Pry it from your cold dead fingers?
 Don’t mind if I do!”

 Red Dawn: Delivers on the action, but not on the feel good vibes.
 If you are in the mood for a serious action film, pick this one up.